 Heroic Sacrifice: one averted, one played with.
-During Fear Itself, Hazmat, Mettle and Finesse agree to stay behind to hold off two of the worthy and self-destruct the Infinite Mansion.
+During Fear Itself, Hazmat, Mettle and Finesse agree to stay behind to hold off two of the Worthy (Titania and Absorbing Man) and self-destruct the Infinite Mansion.
 This is averted thanks to the timely intervention of Hank Pym, Jocasta and Quicksilver.
 Later, Hazmat and Mettle sacrifice their recently regained humanity and normalcy as well as the possibility of a normal life in order to save their friends (and the world) from Jeremy Briggs' plans.

 Hollywood Dateless: Tigra(!) of all people laments her dating impaired status during the series ("Single mom who sheds").
 She could probably easily get dates—just not long term commitment.

 I Have Many Names: In addition to everyone having a Code Name, Hank Pym has several.
 Often referred to simply as Hank Pym, he was The Wasp when the series started, before becoming (again) Giant-Man.
 And in his past he has also been Ant-Man, Yellowjacket and Goliath.

 Ironic Echo: Issue #37: As Jeremy lays dying, Finesse repeats the same phrase he said when he attacked the group, reminding him of the Avengers Academy's ultimate goal: "Say hello to the bad guy."

 Jumping-On Point: Issue #1 obviously.
 However both 14.1 (a standalone story between #14 and #15) and #21 (start of a new arc) were billed as these.